COVESA/dlt-viewer/README.txt

 DLT Viewer - Automotive Diagnostic Log and Trace Viewer

-Version 2.5.0_BETA
+Version 2.5.0

-The DLT Viewer can send control messages to the daemon, e.g. to set individual log levels of applications and contexts or get the list of applications and contexts registered in the DLT daemon.
+The DLT Viewer can send control messages to the DLT daemon, e.g. to set individual log levels of applications and contexts or get the list of applications and contexts registered in the DLT daemon.
+More features are listed on the Homepage.

 Homepage
 --------